MRes Evolution and Genomics

-Modules 1 and 3 consist of a series of lectures, workshops and practicals taking place in SEM1, which introduce you to key concepts in evolution and genomics and present an overview of current cutting-edge research taking place in the different research institutions across the NRP including UEA.
-The lectures and practicals are taught by internationally leading researchers, so you will receive state-of-the art training in the fields of evolution and genomics.
+Modules 1 and 3 consist of a series of lectures, workshops and practicals taking place in your first semester, which introduce you to key concepts in evolution and genomics and present an overview of current cutting-edge research taking place in the different research institutions across the NRP including UEA.
+The lectures and practicals are taught by internationally leading researchers, so you’ll receive state-of-the art training in the fields of evolution and genomics.

 Assessment is varied and comprises essays, literature reviews, analytical assignments, conduct during research, research reports and oral presentations.